Monoallelic expression of MAO-A in skin fibroblasts

 X chromosome inactivation in mammalian females occurs early in embryonic development and renders most genes on the inactive X chromosome transcriptionally silenced.
-As a consequence, females will display an X chromosomal parent-of-origin mosaiscism with regard to which parental allele that is expressed.
-Some genes, however, escape inactivation and will therefore be expressed from both alleles.
-In this study, we have investigated if the X-linked MAO-A gene has bi- or mono-allelic expression.
-This information would indicate whether or not MAO-A gene dosage could potentially explain the observed gender differences that show functional connections to the serotonin system, such as aggression, and impulsiveness.
+As a consequence, females will display an X chromosomal parent-of-origin mosaicism with regard to which parental allele that is expressed.
+Some genes however, escape inactivation and will therefore be expressed from both alleles.
+In this study we have investigated if the X-linked MAO-A gene have bi- or mono-allelic expression.
+This information would indicate whether or not MAO-A gene dosage could potentially explain the observed gender differences that show functional connections to the serotonin system, such as aggression and impulsiveness.
 To investigate the X inactivation status of MAO-A we have used primary clonal cell cultures, on which allelic expression was assessed with RFLP analysis.
 Our results show that the MAO-A gene has mono-allelic expression in these cells.
 This could have important implications for understanding traits that display gender differences.

 Place, publisher, year, edition, pages